 For more information, go to the separate section of this website dedicated to auto-enrolment.

-A court can order that deductions be made directly from your employee’s net pay, for example because he has incurred a debt or fine or is in arrears with a Council Tax bill.
+A court can order that deductions be made directly from your employee’s net pay, for example because he has incurred a debt or fine or is in arrears with a council tax bill.
 These are known as Attachment of Earnings Orders (AEOs) or sometimes Earnings Arrestment.
 The deduction may be a specific amount or may be calculated based on a percentage of your employee's net pay – for example if your employee’s net monthly pay is under £300, the deduction rate will be 0%, if it is between £300 and £550, the deduction rate is 3% and so on.

 The Child Maintenance Service or Child Support Agency (CSA) can ask for a Deduction from Earnings Order (DEOs) for the maintenance of a child.
 They may also ask you to provide information about your employee, which you must give if you are asked for it.
-Attachment of Earnings Orders, as described above, are another way of collecting child maintenance from a paying parent’s earnings or pension.
+Attachment of Earnings Orders, as described above, are another way of collecting child maintenance from a parent’s earnings.
 You can find out more about child maintenance DEOs and AEOs and what you will need to do on GOV.UK.

 Before moving on, please note that with these type of orders, you are entitled to take off an extra £1 towards your administrative costs (if you want to).
 However you should be aware that this will reduce the worker’s pay for minimum wage purposes.
 You should therefore not take the deduction if it will reduce the worker’s pay under the minimum wage.

-Since 6 April 2013, the Department for Work and Pensions (DWP) also has the ability to recover overpaid benefits by deduction from an individual’s earnings.
+The Department for Work and Pensions (DWP) also has the ability to recover overpaid benefits by deduction from an individual’s earnings.
 These are called Direct Earnings Attachments (DEA).
 The DWP will write to you if you need to make DEA deductions and tell you what you need to do.

 More information on DEAs, is available on GOV.UK.